Snowflake-Labs/schemachange/README.md

 ```
 schemachange [-h] [-f ROOT_FOLDER] -a SNOWFLAKE_ACCOUNT -u SNOWFLAKE_USER -r SNOWFLAKE_ROLE -w SNOWFLAKE_WAREHOUSE [-d SNOWFLAKE_DATABASE] [-c CHANGE_HISTORY_TABLE] [--vars VARS] [--create-change-history-table] [-ac] [-v]
 ```

-### Authentication
-schemachange supports both [password authentication](https://docs.snowflake.com/en/user-guide/python-connector-example.html#connecting-using-the-default-authenticator) and [private key authentication](https://docs.snowflake.com/en/user-guide/python-connector-example.html#using-key-pair-authentication).

-In the event both authentication criteria are provided, schemachange will prioritize password authentication.

-#### Password Authentication
-The Snowflake user password for `SNOWFLAKE_USER` is required to be set in the environment variable `SNOWFLAKE_PASSWORD` prior to calling the script. schemachange will fail if the `SNOWFLAKE_PASSWORD` environment variable is not set.

-_**DEPRECATION NOTICE**: The `SNOWSQL_PWD` environment variable is deprecated but currently still supported.
-Support for it will be removed in a later version of schemachange.
-Please use `SNOWFLAKE_PASSWORD` instead._

-#### Private Key Authentication
-The Snowflake user encrypted private key for `SNOWFLAKE_USER` is required to be in a file with the file path set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PATH`.
-Additionally, the password for the encrypted private key file is required to be set in the environment variable `SNOWFLAKE_PRIVATE_KEY_PASSPHRASE`.
-If the variable is not set, schemachange will assume the private key is not encrypted.
-These two environment variables must be set prior to calling the script.
-Schemachange will fail if the `SNOWFLAKE_PRIVATE_KEY_PATH` is not set.

 ### Script Parameters